Condenser: Definition, Principle, Types, Working, Advantages

 The cooled water enters from water intel mounted on the downside of the device, Then temperature vapour refrigerant enters from the top of the shell and gets de-superheated and then condensate and after that sub-cooled.

-The water comes from the water outlet at raised temperature due to heat exchange between the heated refrigerant and cooled water.
+The water comes from the water outlet at a raised temperature due to heat exchange between the heated refrigerant and cooled water.

 shell and tube condenser